Ragebone/UTK/README.md

 - [x] Initial shallow implementation down to the UEFI volume level
 - [x] Rough implementation down to UEFI files and sections, even compressed ones
+- [x] Basic-ish documentation in README.md files
+- [x] UEFI GUID database and name support
+- [x] Intermediate format; Python Dictionaries with `toDict(self) -> dict[str, Any]`
+- [x] ~~Intermediate format JSON serialization via toJson() methods~~
 - [ ] Full UEFI implementation on par with UEFITool
       - Some parts are still horrible
       - More Capsule-Headers need supporting
   - Fully understand, parse and use those headers
       - More Volumes, file-systems, and other specifics are still needed
 - [ ] Full implementation down to decompression and compression
-  - Blocked by proper LZMA compression of LZMA compressed Sections
+      - Blocked by proper compression of LZMA compressed Sections Compressing is easy, but does it work still work? the new compressed binary is completely different to the previous one.
+        That breaks the tests at minimum.

 - [ ] Proper Capsule handling with an interface and multiple Classes for the different capsules and then sub structures

-- [x] Basic-ish documentation in README.md files
-- [x] UEFI GUID database and name support
 - [ ] (Flash) Offset remembering and pass through in fromBinary()
 - [ ] GUID management framework
 - [ ] Strings search in framework
-- [ ] JSON serialization via toJson() methods
 - [ ] Deterministic export to and import from a directory structure
 - [ ] Implement UEFI checksum calculations and verification
   - [x] Implement UEFI volume-header crc16 calculations